Koala633/hostbase/README.md

 # hostbase
-A Ruby GUI based on advanced rogue AP attack
+A Ruby script based on advanced rogue AP attack